speedment/speedment-doc/pages/connectors.md

 " %}

 ### Dbms Application Info
 The Oracle specific feature `DBMS_APPLICATION_INFO` is supported by Speedment.
-This feature allows application and module names to be visible in a number of locations such as Enterprise Manager performance graphs, ASH and AWR reports.
+This feature allows client and module names to be visible in a number of locations such as Enterprise Manager performance graphs, ASH and AWR reports.
 Here is an example of how it might look like in the Enterprise Manager:

 {% include image.html file="01-top-activity-modules.jpg" url="https://www.speedment.com/" alt="Enterprise Manager: app info" caption="Enterprise Manager: app info" %}